ppkgtmm/e/README.md

 # event scheduler api

-API that gets event date and time as well as event notes from users for event scheduling.
-Users can then browse for events occuring on specific day or week.
-Users can also create recurring events on daily, weekly, monthly or yearly basis.
+API which enables users to input event date, time, and notes for the purpose of event scheduling.
+Subsequently, users can search for events taking place on particular days or within specific weeks.
+Additionally, scheduling of events recurring every day, week, month, or year is also supported.
 ## API endpoints

 1. Create an event